Don’t be a Scam Victim

 Thieves use taxpayers’ natural fear of the IRS and other government entities to ply their scams, including e-mail and phone scams, to steal your money.
-They also use phishing schemes to trick you into divulging your SSN, date of birth, account numbers, passwords and other personal data that allow them to scam the IRS and others using your name and destroy your credit in the process.
+They also use phishing schemes to trick you into divulging your SSN, date of birth, account numbers, passwords and other personal data that allows them to scam the IRS and others using your name and destroy your credit in the process.
 They are clever and are always coming up with new and unique schemes to trick you.

 These scams have reached epidemic proportions, and this article will hopefully provide you with the knowledge to identify scams and avoid becoming a victim.